Life With Pull Requests¶

 I've been party to a number of discussions with folks contributing to pull-request-based projects on Github (and other hosts, but mostly Github).
 Because of Git's innate flexibility, there are lots of ways to work with pull requests.
 Here's mine.

 I use a couple of naming conventions here that are not stock

-- The repository to which you publish proposed changes
+originis the repository to which you publish proposed changes, and

-- The repository from which you receive ongoing development, and which will receive your changes.
+upstreamis the repository from which you receive ongoing development, and which will receive your changes if they are accepted.

 Do these things once, when starting out on a project.
 Keep the results around for later.